neptune-ai/neptune-fetcher/README.md

 ### `prefetch_series_values()`

 Prefetches a batch of series to the internal cache.
+This method skips the non-existing attributes.

 Improves the performance of access to consecutive field values.
 Works only for series ([`FloatSeries`](#floatseries)).